rohangc/GVimConfiguration/Readme.md

 Usage guide:
 -----------
     1. Install Vim ... obviously!
+       Ensure that you choose to create a default '_vimrc' file in the $VIM directory.

     2. Install the following software and ensure that Vim and all these binaries are accessible via your 'PATH' environment variable:
         a.
 Git